GeorgiPenchev77/Nasa-Space-Apps-2025/README.md

 # Knowledge Station - NASA Space Apps Challenge 2025
-Project for the Nasa Space Apps Challenge hackathon 2025.
+Project for the NASA Space Apps Challenge hackathon 2025.
 For this year, our team chose to work on the "Build a Space Biology Knowledge Engine" challenge.

 ## 🚀 Project Overview
-NASA has conducted hundreds of bioscience studies from space missions, making research difficult and hard to understand.
+NASA has conducted hundreds of bioscience studies from space missions, making research difficult to understand.
 Our solution? **Knowledge Station**, an AI-based application to help users explore NASA’s bioscience publications easily and interactively.
-The platform summarizes, structures, and visualizes decades of space biology research in one click; making it possible for scientists, students, and mission planners to discover insights faster.
+The platform summarizes, structures, and visualizes decades of space biology research in a single click, enabling scientists, students, and mission planners to discover insights more quickly.